-Compliance will be maintained in accordance with the reporting requirements under the CDBG-DR regulations.
+The SBF Program will comply with the reporting requirements under the CDBG-DR regulations.
 This includes all information and reports as required under any executed contracts and demographic data and other information on Business Applicants and awardees processed by contractual agreement.